khofstadter/bcmi.khofstadter.com/README.md

 ### 2019 11 03
 - reply from JH on SC forum re phase coherence;

+### 2019 11
+- started listening to metal music again (nostalgia, or some kind shadow work?)

 ### 2019 10 30
 - mixing in Reaper;